Naloxone is available from Georgia Overdose Prevention for those at high risk* of overdose and their loved ones.

 Request a Naloxone Kit

-You can get a naloxone rescue kit and be trained in its use.
+Get a free naloxone rescue kit and be trained in its use.
+Naloxone is also available for purchase at Georgia pharmacies without a personal prescription.

 GA Overdose Prevention Needs Your Support